 Until now, it has mainly been doctors who have informed and proposed to patients to participate in a new study designed to advance research.
 But the opportunity is increasing for pharmaceutical companies or other clinical trial organizers to contact patients directly.
 This change must be anticipated if they are to be carried out in an ethical manner.

-This group studies the ethical aspects of innovation.
+This group studies questions around ethics of health innovation.

 application/pdf -- 286.53 Ko